 Archivists spend a lot of time with paper and a lot of time on their own.
-People who love to analyze documents for authenticity and value will love this job with a history degree.
+People who love to analyze documents for authenticity and value will love this job.

 It’s an extremely important job, too, as archivists are in charge of maintaining historical information, recording it and cataloging it so it can be found in the future.

 These jobs can be held at universities, research institutions and libraries around the world.

 Archaeologists need to draw from fields of study that include history, soil science and geology, to name a few.

 They help to unearth pieces of history that help piece together cultures, people, animals and topography of the past.
 The field is known as a scientific study of the past of humans.

 Archaeologists often discover new species of animals that weren’t known before, or are able to draw conclusions about the specific things that happened at a location just by digging up fossils and other things from the ground.

 Median Salary: $61,220 (Bureau of Labor Statistics)

 Drawing from their unique experiences in education, professors can help to teach future generations topics that they love.

 One of the great parts about having a history degree is that it pertains to so many different fields of study.